muligmoen/FYS3110CompPhy/README.md

 ## Project 4
 This project computes the magnetism and energy in the two dimensional Ising model and finds the critical temperature.

+## Project 5
+This project explores the diffusion equation

 ## Course information
 Course descriptions can be found at http://www.uio.no/studier/emner/matnat/fys/FYS3150/